kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   volume), significant amount of data sent and/or received over network, etc.
   This through this both in small and large cases, again with respect to the [supported limits].
-  This will increase load on the storage systems as it periodically queries them.
+  From the controller side, this will increase load on the storage systems as it periodically queries them.
+  From the node side, there will be no change because NodeGetVolumeStats is already being called by Kubelet to retrieve volume stats.

 ### Troubleshooting